real34/dotfiles/README.md

 # dotfiles

-My dotfiles, powered by Ansible
+My dotfiles for NixOs, using home-manager.